Nadal wins historic 10th French Open title

 Indeed it is a feat that may never be duplicated.

 He collapsed to the court when Wawrinka sent a backhand into the net and seconds later an emotional Nadal sunk his head into his towel while in his chair.
+He was soon cradling the famous trophy like a baby.

 "It's truly incredible," Nadal told the crowd.
 "In this final, to win the Decima is very, very special.
 I'm really emotional.